Mahdi-Hazrati/Cookie.JS/README.md

 # Cookie.js
-The `cookie.js` module contains several functions that make it easy to work with cookies in JavaScript.
+The `work-with-cookie` module and a minial npm package contains several functions that make it easy to work with cookies in JavaScript.

 #### Some of the functions included in this module are:
 - **setCookie(`name`, `value`, `days`)**: Sets a cookie with the given name, value, and expiration time (in days).